jppaled/france-sur-10/README.md

 ## Caution

-- For the moment, only use `getAllCityInfosByDepartement()` with a number between 01 and 95
+- For the moment, only use `getAllCityInfosByDepartement()` with a number between "01" and "95" as a parameter
 - comment line 40 `const note = await getNote(link);`.The website will ban you if you call the function `getNote()` too many times